-Report HYSPEC of IDT Meeting - September 10, 2004:
+Report of the HYSPEC IDT Meeting - September 10, 2004:

-The HYSPEC IDT meeting was held on September 10, 2004 at the central lab and office (CLO) building at the SNS site and attended by approximately 40 people including IDT members, SNS staff, a DOE representative, and members of the Neutron Group at HFIR.
+The HYSPEC IDT meeting was held on September 10, 2004 at the Central Laboratory and Office (CLO) building at the SNS site, and attended by approximately 40 people including IDT members, SNS staff, a DOE representative, and members of the Neutron Scattering Group at HFIR.
 The Agenda is attached.

 Below is a brief summary of the presentations.
-More details can be found by referring to the Power Point presentations available on the HYSPEC home page under Publications and Technical Reports: http://neutrons.phy.bnl.gov/CNS/hyspec/index.htm
+More details can be found by referring to the Power Point presentations available on the HYSPEC home page: http://neutrons.phy.bnl.gov/CNS/hyspec/index.htm

 The meeting opened with a welcome by Steve Shapiro, co-PI of HYSPEC.
-He presented a rationale and history of the HYSPEC.
+He presented a rationale and history of the HYSPEC project.
 He demonstrated that HYSPEC satisfies the recommendation of the SNS Inelastic Scattering Workshop of 1999 by providing an instrument with high flux on a small sample with low background, capable of measuring inelastic scattering in three-dimensional Q space.
 Importantly it will be the only instrument capable of fully polarized beam studies at the SNS.

-Kent Crawford then gave a overview of the status of the SNS construction and the progress on the instrumentation.
+Kent Crawford then gave an overview of the status of the SNS construction and the progress on the instrumentation.